 Symmetric psoriatic arthritis: affects several joints in pairs on both sides of your body, like both elbows or both knees

 Asymmetric psoriatic arthritis: typically affects only a few joints.
 They can be large or small and anywhere in your body.

 Distal interphalangeal predominant (DIP) psoriatic arthritis: mainly affects small joints at the ends of the fingers and toes, as well as the nails.

-Spondylitis: affects the backbone.
+Spondylitis affects the backbone.
 It can cause inflammation and stiffness between your vertebrae

 The cause is not exactly known.
-About 40 percent of patients with psoritaic arthritis have a family history of psoriasis or arthritis.
+About 40 percent of patients with psoriatic arthritis have a family history of psoriasis or arthritis.
 Psoriatic arthritis can also result from an infection that activates the immune system.

 •Elevations of the erythrocyte sedimentation rate (ESR) and C-reactive protein level.

-•The serumSerum immunoglobulin A levels are increased
+•The Serum immunoglobulin A levels are increased

 •Uric acid concentration may be increased.

 Radiologic features have helped to distinguish psoriatic arthritis from other causes of arthritis.